responsible-ai-collaborative/aiid/README.md

 More details are available in the `Production System` information below.
 We recommend most people forego setting up a development environment with their own Index and Database.
 You should instead concentrate on setting up a Gatsby development site.

-**Style guide:**

-1. `ESLint` and `Prettier` have been configured to help enforcing code styles.
-Configuration details can be found in `.eslintrc.json` and `.prettierrc`.
-2. [Husky](https://github.com/typicode/husky#readme) and [lint-staged](https://github.com/okonet/lint-staged) are installed and `pre-commit` hook added to check lint/prettier issues on staged files and fix them automatically before making commit.
-3. `format` and `lint` scripts can be used manually to fix style issues.

 ## Production System

 ### Netlify